-Gastroesophageal reflux, or GERD, happens when there is recurrent acid reflux from the stomach to the esophagus, causing a burning sensation on the throat and chest region, known as heartburn.
-Other symptoms can include constant burping, indigestion or a dry cough.
+Gastroesophageal reflux (also known as GERD or acid reflux), happens when there is recurrent acid build-up in the stomach that rises to the esophagus.
+This causes heartburn, which is associated with a burning sensation in the throat and chest region.
+Other symptoms of GERD can include constant burping, indigestion or a dry cough.

-GERD symptoms are rather uncomfortable, and therefore it is recommended to visit a gastroenterologist as soon as possible.
-The doctor will be able to do a complete examination and indicate the most suitable treatment.
+GERD symptoms are very uncomfortable, and therefore you should see a gastroenterologist for treatment as soon as possible.
+The doctor will be able to assess you and indicate the most suitable treatment.

-GERD symptoms can arise in a question of minutes or a few hours after eating, and they mainly include:
+GERD symptoms can emerge in a matter of minutes or a few hours after eating, and they mainly include:

-- A burning sensation that affects the throat and/or the chest;
+- A burning sensation felt in the throat and/or the chest;

 - Frequent burping;